ricklancee/overwatch-timeline/README.md

 # An Overwatch Lore Timeline

-A prototype timeline for the game overwatch.
+A prototype timeline for the game overwatch. **Currently works best in chrome.**

 ```bash
 npm install # instal dev depedencies once.